 A detailed study of the hardware and software that make up a computer system.
 Topics include assembly language programming, digital logic design, microarchitecture, pipelines, caches, and RISC vs. CISC.
 The goal of the course is teach students how computers are built, how they work at the lowest level, and how this knowledge can be used to write better programs.
-(CSCI 0201 previously or concurrently) 3 hrs. lect./lab
+3 hrs. lect./lab DED

 Individual study for qualified students in more advanced topics in computer science theory, systems, or application areas.
 Particularly suited for students who enter with advanced standing.
 (Approval required) 3 hrs. lect.